 If you are not selling mass products that are accessible (price) to almost any consumer, you may want to consider addressing both intended users and actual buyers.
 This would certainly be the case with high-priced consumer goods and B2B goods & services.

-Five key success factors of content strategy:
+Five key success factors of content strategy for Germany:

 Content for Sales